DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-05-banner-prompt-iteration-3.md

 So we decided to uses the [Inset text](https://design-system.service.gov.uk/components/inset-text/) component and add a heading inside the banner.

-We’ve settled on this because we haven’t seen a user miss it during the last few months.
+We’ve settled on this because we have not seen a user miss it during the last few months.